-Students in Years 7 and 8 should have 45-90 minutes of homework per night, while students in Years 9, 10 and 11 should have 1-2 hours of work.
+Students in Years 7 and 8 should have between four and seven hours per week, while students in Years 9, 10 and 11 should have between six and ten hours per week.
 To help students balance and manage their workload, we recommend that homework for the various subjects is completed regularly and not left until the evening before it is due in.

 By completing asks well in advance it should also allow students time to seek help from their teachers, if they need it, before the deadline.